veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 {{< hint warning >}} **This guide requires an Anka Enterprise or Enterprise Plus license.** {{< /hint >}}

+{{< hint warning >}}
+This feature will break communication from the Anka Nodes to the registry when executing `anka registry` or `anka push/pull` commands.
+You will need to use a proxy service on the host and direct the anka config to connect to it instead.
+This does not apply to the `ankacluster`/agent installed on the nodes though.
+Please reach out to Veertu support and we can provide you with this proxy for download.
+{{< /hint >}}

 Starting in 1.19.0 of the Anka Build Cloud, there are two options for securing the communication with the Build Cloud Controller & Registry:

 1. Setting the Root Token, protecting the Controller API and UI.